 Data from field visits show that FARDC or irregular armed groups were present on 35 percent mines sites and interfering in 26 percent of the mining sites included in this study (N = 623), with a strong difference between DDP mining sites (10 percent, N = 289) and non-DDP sites (40 percent, N = 334).
 We also noted a better performance in DDP mines, regarding illegal taxation by an armed actor and forced labour (although the overall proportion of mines where forced labour was observed, was low).

-In the mobile surveys, over 40 percent of respondents reported that they were not getting paid for their work and around 20 percent reported that they were working to pay a debt (although we did not specify the type of debt so one could have been referring to a personal debt unrelated to mining operations or, for example, the repayment of a loan provided by a moneylender who pre-financed a mining-related activity.81
+At the individual level, over 40 percent of the miners reported that they are not getting paid for their work and around 20 percent are working to pay a debt (although we did not ask to specify, the answer could refer to a personal debt not related to mining operations, but also to repayment of a loan provided by a moneylender who pre-financed the miner's start-up activities).